-The OTIC has developed a Strategic Plan to modernize the Ohio Turnpike's Toll Collection System ("TCS") and Customer Service Center ("CSC"), which are nearing their end of life.
-The toll system modernization includes the introduction of highway speed E-ZPass travel lanes, conversion of Eastgate and Westgate to fixed rate barriers, the compression of the closed ticket system with the construction of new mainline plazas at milepost 49 and milepost 211, the removal of 9 toll plazas while maintaining interchange access, the removal of all entry toll lane gates and E-ZPass Only exit toll lane gates and the installation of license plate image capture cameras.
+OTIC previously developed a Strategic Plan to modernize the Ohio Turnpike's Toll Collection System ("TCS") and Customer Service Center ("CSC"), which are nearing their end of service life.
+The toll system modernization includes the introduction of highway speed E-ZPass[®] travel lanes, conversion of Eastgate and Westgate to fixed-rate barriers, the compression of the closed ticket system with the construction of new mainline plazas at milepost 49 and milepost 211, the removal of nine toll plazas while maintaining interchange access, the removal of all entry toll lane gates and "E-ZPass Only" exit toll lane gates and the installation of license plate image capture cameras.
 The Commission will also contract for Unpaid Toll Processing Services to enforce the collection of unpaid tolls.
-It is estimated that the Commission will begin to operate the new CSC in the 4th quarter of 2020 or 1st quarter of 2021.
-Operation of the new TCS, as well as commencement of Unpaid Toll Processing Services, is anticipated for deployment in the 4th quarter of 2021.
+It is estimated that the Commission will begin to operate the new CSC in the second or third quarter of 2020.
+Operation of the new TCS, as well as commencement of Unpaid Toll Processing Services, is anticipated for deployment in the fourth quarter of 2022.

 Other than the plan to modernize the TCS and CSC, there are no other major planned or funded construction projects or improvements on the Turnpike that would positively or negatively affect Turnpike traffic for the extent of the forecast period.
 There are anticipated to be multiple minor projects that will be completed during the forecast period, including bridge replacements, pavement replacements, repaving, service plaza renovations and other Turnpike maintenance and capital projects.
-These projects are to be completed during off peak hours when possible to provide consistent travel lane operations during peak travel times, thus no significant detrimental impact on traffic levels.
-Additionally, there will be no improvements to the Turnpike during the extent of the forecast period that will increase capacity, add access points or otherwise change the current infrastructure of the Turnpike, except for toll plaza improvements at TP 64 (1 new exit lane and conversion of 1 existing entry lane to a reversible lane), TP 152 (1 new exit lane) and TP 180 (2 new exit lanes and conversion of 1 existing exit lane to a reversible lane).
-It is not anticipated that these improvements will draw new traffic to the turnpike, but are instead focused on improving toll plaza operations.
+These projects are to be completed during offpeak hours when possible to provide consistent travel lane operations during peak travel times, thus, there would be no significant detrimental impact on traffic levels.
+Additionally, there will be no improvements to the Turnpike during the extent of the forecast period that will increase capacity, add access points or otherwise change the current infrastructure of the Turnpike, except for toll plaza improvements at Interchange 64 (one new exit lane and conversion of one existing entry lane to a reversible lane) and Interchange 152 (one new exit lane).
+It is not anticipated that these improvements will draw new traffic to the turnpike but are instead focused on improving toll plaza operations.